X

 How to Make & Freeze Roasted Garlic

-My secret to quick home cooking that tastes like it took all day?
+My secret to quick home cooking that tastes like it simmered all day?
 Roasted garlic.
-Its rich, sweet flavor adds depth and complexity to dishes.
+Its rich, sweet, caramelized flavor adds incredible depth to soups, sauces, dressings, and simple weeknight meals.

-Each year, after curing my garlic harvest, I save the largest bulbs to plant next year, store some to use fresh, and then use the rest to make roasted garlic.
+Each year after curing my garlic harvest, I save the largest bulbs for planting, store some to use fresh, and turn the rest into roasted garlic.
+Freezing roasted garlic means I always have ready-to-use flavor on hand straight from the freezer.

 How to Make & Freeze Roasted Garlic